doronz88/hilda/README.md

 # show the class' methods
 print(NSDictionary.methods)

-# show the class' proprties
+# show the class' properties
 print(NSDictionary.properties)

 # view class' selectors which are prefixed with 'init'